Researchers suggest that moisture from masks may reduce the severity of Covid-19 | ExBulletin

 Researchers suggest that moisture from masks may reduce the severity of Covid-19

+Experts say that high levels of humidity spread the virus into the lungs by promoting mucus and mucous fimbria clearance (MCC), a defense mechanism that removes mucus and potentially harmful particles in the mucus from the lungs.
+It states that it can be restricted.

+They also say that high levels of humidity can strengthen the immune system by producing a special protein called interferon that fights the virus.
+On the other hand, low levels of humidity have been shown to impair both MCC and interferon responses.

 “Face masks have been found to significantly increase the humidity of inspiratory air, and the resulting airway hydration is responsible for the documented findings that link the reduction in severity of Covid-19 disease to wearing masks.
-We suggest that there is a possibility, “said the lead author of the study.
-Adriaan Bax, Ph.D., NIH Distinguished Investigator.

-“High levels of humidity have been shown to reduce influenza severity and may be applicable to Covid-19 severity through a similar mechanism,” added Dr. Bucks.
+Suggests that there may be mitigation shown [the] It is the severity of influenza and may be applicable to the severity of Covid-19 through a similar mechanism, “said Bax.

-High levels of humidity may limit the spread of the virus into the lungs by promoting mucus and mucous fimbria clearance (MCC), a defense mechanism that removes mucus and potentially harmful particles in the mucus from the lungs. there is.

-High levels of humidity can also strengthen the immune system by producing a special protein called interferon that fights the virus.
-This is a process known as the interferon response.
-Low levels of humidity have been shown to impair both MCC and interferon responses.
-This may be one of the reasons why people are more susceptible to respiratory infections in cold climates.

-In this study, we tested four common types of masks.
-N95 mask, 3-layer disposable surgical mask, 2-layer cotton polyester mask, and thick cotton mask.
-Researchers breathed into a steel box sealed by volunteers to measure humidity levels.
-When a person was not wearing a mask, exhaled water vapor filled the box and the humidity inside the box rose rapidly.

-When a person wears a mask, most of the water vapor remains in the mask, condenses and is re-inhaled, greatly reducing the accumulation of humidity in the box.
-A high-density foam rubber was used to secure the mask to the volunteer’s face to prevent leakage.
-Measurements were made at three different temperatures, ranging from about 46 to 98 degrees Fahrenheit.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online